magpylib/magpylib/docs/_pages/0_documentation.rst

 1. The **source module** includes a set of classes that represent physical sources of the magnetic field (e.g. permanent magnets).

-2. The **vector module** includes functions for performance computation.
+2. The **vector module** includes functions for vectorized performance computation.

 3. The **math module** contains practical functions for working with angle-axis rotations and transformation to and from Euler angle representation.